Rami114/Personal/evecanvas/README.md

 EveCanvas
 ========

 Recreation of the Eve in-game constellation viewer.
 Based upon the coordinate data from the Eve DB Dump.
+There is no license on this work.

 Notes:

  * All dependencies included
  * Y coordinate is dropped, constellations are projecting onto the 2D canvas using X & Z
+ * JSON data is custom derived from the Eve DB.
+Tools not included to regenerate this!

 Bugs: